ulises-jimenez07/convert2pdf/README.md

 In addition, this repository contains the implementation of a service to summarize documents using GenAI, where a showcase is made on the call to the Convert2PDF API when the file is from the [MS Office Suite](https://apps.microsoft.com/detail/9mwk7rn11c5z?cid=majornelson).

-# How to deploy the API in Google Cloud
+# 1. How to deploy the API in Google Cloud
-This section explains the requirements and implementations necessary to deploy the API localized in `app/`.
+This section explains the requirements and implementations necessary to host and deploy the containerized API localized in `app/`.

 ### 1. Authenticate